ilios/ilios/UPGRADE.md

 # Ilios 3 Upgrade Notes

+These instructions pertain to upgrades within the "Version 3"-branch of Ilios.

+For upgrade instructions from Ilios 2 see the "Upgrading Ilios 2.x to Ilios 3" section below.

 ## General steps

 _NOTE:_ The steps below assume that file ownership of the deployed codebase belongs to the user account that